ShohamD1121/ShohamD1121/README.md

 # Hey there, I'm Shoham, a Full Stack Developer!

-I specialize in ReactJS, NestJS, and Java Spring Boot, and I create interactive SPA websites while taking care of the entire development process from frontend to backend.
+I specialize in ReactJS, NestJS, and Java Spring Boot and much more.
+I create interactive SPA websites while taking care of the entire development process from frontend to backend.
 I'm passionate about writing well-organized, clean code that is easy to read and maintain.

 * My Stats: